 The first step is always a thorough assessment.
 Before any materials go in, a professional needs to understand exactly what’s happening in your crawl space.
 If there’s standing water or evidence of groundwater seepage, that has to be handled first.
 Simply covering up a water problem will only trap moisture and lead to bigger issues.
 To manage water, a drainage system and a sump pump may be installed to collect and pump any water away from your foundation.
 The goal is to create a dry canvas before the encapsulation begins.

-Install a Vapor Barrier and Seal Air Leaks
+Step 2: Install the Vapor Barrier and Seal Leaks

 Once the space is dry, the actual sealing begins.
 This involves lining the entire crawl space (floor, foundation walls, and pillars) with a thick, durable vapor barrier.
 This isn’t a flimsy sheet from a hardware store; it’s a heavy-duty, puncture-resistant liner that permanently blocks moisture from the soil.
 After the liner is in place, the next step is to seal off all outside air sources.
 This means closing foundation vents and sealing gaps around pipes and wiring.
 This comprehensive crawl space repair creates a completely isolated and airtight environment.